by Dr. Irv Bromberg, University of Toronto, Canada

 Sunrise and sunset durations are maximal in both hemispheres at the time of both solstices, and minimal near the dates of both equinoxes.
 Sunrise and sunset durations increase with latitude further away from the equator, reaching extremes near the arctic circle around the date of the north solstice and near the antarctic circle around the date of the south solstice.
 On the day of the north solstice at about a degree south of the arctic circle the solar parallactic angle is almost parallel to the horizon so Sun takes a long time to rise, spends most of 24 hours above the horizon, then takes a long time to set, whereas on the same day about a degree north of the antarctic circle the solar parallactic angle there is also almost parallel to the horizon so Sun likewise takes a long time to rise but spends very little time above the horizon, then takes a long time to set.
 The converse occurs on the day of the south solstice.

 Atmospheric refraction increases with lower air temperature, higher relative humidity or high rate of moisture evaporation from the land or water in the direction of the horizon, higher air pressure, and lower altitude (lower elevation, due to higher air pressure).
-Atmospheric refraction also raises the apparent level of the horizon in all directions, causing the illusion that even a perfectly flat plain or the open sea is within a shallow bowl, apparently curved in the opposite direction to the actual curvature of Earth's surface, perhaps explaining the prolonged historical reluctance to accept that Earth is nearly spherical.
-Light from celestial objects near any horizon is subjected to greater refraction because that light passes obliquely through the full thickness of Earth's atmosphere, whereas light from the horizon passes only from the horizon to the observer's eyes — see Variability in the Astronomical Refraction of the Rising and Setting Sun in Publications of the Astronomical Society of the Pacific (PASP) 2003 October, 115:1256–61 310KB.
+Atmospheric refraction also raises the apparent level of the horizon in all directions, causing the illusion that even a perfectly flat plain or the open sea is within a shallow bowl, appearing to be curved in the opposite direction to the actual curvature of Earth’s surface, which likely explains the prolonged historical and on-going reluctance of many people to accept that Earth is nearly spherical.
+Light from celestial objects near any horizon is subjected to greater refraction because that light passes obliquely through the full thickness of Earth’s atmosphere, whereas light from the horizon passes only from the horizon to the observer’s eyes — see Variability in the Astronomical Refraction of the Rising and Setting Sun

 The maximum sunrise or sunset duration at the equator (calculated separately but not shown) is 2 minutes and 34 seconds, at both solstices.